GuiEpi/mtcc/mtcc-front/README.md

 - [Zustand](https://zustand-demo.pmnd.rs/): A small, fast and scaleable bearbones state-management solution.
 Has a comfy api based on hooks, isn't boilerplatey or opinionated.

-- [React Hot Toast](https://react-hot-toast.com/): A library for adding customizable, beautiful toast notifications to a React application.

 - [nbbcjs](https://www.npmjs.com/package/nbbcjs): A library for rendering BBCode in HTML, allowing for rich text formatting in user-generated content.

 - [Lucide](https://lucide.dev/): A collection of well-designed, lightweight icons with a clean and consistent look.